 Rights of Way and Environment Advisory Group

 1.2 Membership of the General Governance, Planning and Communications Advisory Groups is entirely drawn from members of the Parish Council.
 Meetings of the Sports Facilities Advisory Group also incorporate meetings of the Sports fields Management Group and the Multi Use Games Area (MUGA) Management Group, so membership is drawn from a wider field, but always includes three Parish Councillors.
 Membership of the Rights of Way and Environment Group is drawn from the local community and representatives of County-wide organisations, along with two Parish Councillors, one of whom acts as Chairman and Convenor of the Group.
+Along with members of the Parish Council, the newly formed Climate Change Emergency Advisory Group also includes representatives of the community and other relevant organisations.
 The Chairman is responsible for bringing relevant issues discussed by the Group to the attention of the Parish Council, including any recommendations for action by the Council.

 1.3 The Convenor of each Advisory Group is responsible for producing a report of each meeting and presenting it to the Parish Council at the next available Parish Council meeting.
 In consultation with other Councillors, Convenors also prepare responses to consultations on matters covered by the Advisory Group’s remit, and present them to the Parish Council for approval so that the Parish Clerk can submit them to the consulting body in time to meet the deadline.
 In addition, Convenors are responsible for reviewing the Parish Plan as it relates to the remit of the Advisory Group, reporting on progress, and making recommendations about future action.